Requirements for labelling, instructions for use and language

 The same applies to IVDs.
 Instructions for use must accompany or be included in the packaging of one or more devices.
 In duly justified and exceptional cases no such instructions for use are needed for a device if it can be used properly and safely without them.
 Article 8.7 of Directive 98/79/EC, Annex I (Essential Requirements) sets out which particulars the instructions for use of an IVD must contain.

 In the Netherlands, labels and instructions for use must be in Dutch.
 This requirement is contained in Article 6 (2) of the Medical Devices Decree (Dutch) and article 6 of the In-vitro Diagnostic Medical Devices Decree (Dutch).
 It covers devices used widely, not those only used by health care professionals.

-Medical devices and IVD's supplied only to professional users (such as doctors, nurses and laboratory professionals) may be accompanied by instructions for use in English only.
+Medical devices and IVD's supplied only to professional users (such as doctors, nurses and laboratory professionals) may be accompanied by label and instructions for use in English only.
 The manufacturer must make sure that the product will be used only by professional users with a sufficient command of English.
 The manufacturer is required to keep a watch on this matter by means of the legally required post-market surveillance system.
 A manufacturer that discovers that the product is being used by non-professional users or by professional users without a sufficient command of English must provide the information in Dutch.